lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 ### Who are the artists?

 Trans and gender expansive/diverse people who wish to help.
 If you are unsure whether this includes you: it does.

+### Can we collaborate?

+Sure, but only one of you is responsible for being the “point” person for any one piece of art.
+This is to keep my signup forms and email lists straightforward.

+Obviously, credit all artists who participate in creating a piece.

 ### How many works per artist?